 Are you planning on getting married soon?
-While most of the excitement about a wedding revolves around the ceremony and reception, it is important to keep in mind that there are several steps that need to take place in order to become legally married.
-Obtaining a marriage license and a marriage certificate can take time, but these documents are necessary in a legal marriage and play a significant role if a spouse plans on changing his or her last name after getting married.
+While most of the excitement about a wedding revolves around the ceremony and reception, it is important to keep in mind that several steps need to take place to become legally married.
+Obtaining a marriage license can take time, but is a requirement in all 50 states.
+Additionally, once you are married, you will need a copy of your marriage certificate if a spouse wants to change their legal name.
 The following information will help you to seamlessly navigate the legal marriage process.

-Generally, you will need to apply for a marriage license in the county where you plan to wed.
+Generally, you will need to apply for a marriage license in the county where you plan to wed—even if you both reside in a different county.
 Therefore, one of the first steps in the legal marriage process is figuring out where you and your spouse would like to get married.
-Establishing a date for your wedding is also important at this stage, since you surely do not want to wait until the last minute to apply for a marriage license.
-It can take time to receive your license after filing for it, so it is recommended to apply at least two weeks before the wedding.
+Establishing a date for your wedding is also important at this stage since you surely do not want to wait until the last minute to apply for a marriage license.
+It can take time to receive your license after filing for it, so applying at least two weeks before the wedding is recommended.
 It is also required by some states that you wait at least 72 hours after you apply for a marriage license before getting married.
-However, on the other hand, applying for a marriage license too far away from your wedding is not a good idea, either.
-Marriage licenses expire, sometimes after 60 or 90 days, so make sure you file for one within the deadline to avoid reapplying during the stressful days before your wedding.
+On the other hand, applying for a marriage license too far in advance of your wedding is not a good idea, either.
+Marriage licenses expire, which may be as soon as 30 days and as long as a year after the date the license is issued, so keep this in mind when setting a date for the ceremony to avoid having to reapply during the stressful days before your wedding.

 Once you have a date and time established for your wedding, head to your local county clerk’s office to apply for a marriage license.
 You and your spouse should plan to spend about an hour at the office.
 While some county clerk offices will mail out your marriage license within a couple of days, others will issue it immediately.
 To prepare for your visit to the county clerk, here are a few things you should keep in mind: